-In early July 2017, the Company terminated the option agreement with Eureka and wrote off the FG Gold project at June 30, 2017.
+In 2017, the Company terminated the option agreement with Eureka and wrote off the FG Gold project.

 The FG Gold project is located in the historic Cariboo Gold Camp within the Quesnel Trough area of central British Columbia.
 Mineralization occurs as quartz veins and stringer zones containing coarse free gold and finer grained iron sulphides bearing gold in a broad shear zone conformable to bedding within deformed and metamorphosed Paleozoic sedimentary rocks.
 The property consisted of 33 contiguous mineral claims totalling 10,400 hectares.